-To see all this in an example, look at how the chords in Fig. B.14 on the preceding page were coded.
+To see all this in an example, look at how the chords in Fig. B.14 were coded.

 B 4.8 Grace notes

 A grace note symbol starts with a G. It is entered in its natural order, i.e. normally before the main note symbol.
 After G, and before the note name, comes any combination of the following options: